akashbhadouria/rick-morty-graphql/README.md

 3.  **String**: A UTF‐8 character sequence.
 4.  **Boolean**: true or false.

 5.  **ID**: The ID scalar type represents a unique identifier, often used to refetch an object or as the key for a cache.
-The ID type is serialised in the same way as a String; however, defining it as an ID signifies that it is not intended to be human‐readable.
+The ID type is serialized in the same way as a String; however, defining it as an ID signifies that it is not intended to be human‐readable.

 There are 5 kinds of [Data types](https://graphql.org/learn/schema/#gatsby-focus-wrapper) in GraphQL.
 But you can create custom data types as well using these.